XPetkovski/SlotMachine/README.md

 The purpose of this minigame is to show off a small demo of how a online interactive game works

-Made using React with Typescript, Pixi.js library for graphics and html/css
+Made using React with Typescript, Pixi.js library for graphics and html/css for the purpose of faster presentation

 Instructions to run this: